 How to teach 1, 2, 3 letter words, dyslexic kids aged 5-10+

-Help a dyslexic child improve reading and writing by building a strong foundation in English.
-Children who know the alphabet and can read, write, and spell basic words will find it easier to learn new information.
-They will face fewer challenges in class.
+Children who can read, write and spell basic words will find it easier to learn new information.

 Rocky Foundations Card

 Use the ‘Rocky Foundations’ card below to help a dyslexic child learn basic words and build strong foundations.
-This card from Mooki Cards is based on scientific research, “Reading Development & dyslexia”.

 Struggling with rocky foundations